base/base/docs/specs/interop/token-bridging.md

 ## Implementation

-The standard will build on top of ERC20 and include the following three external functions:
+The standard will build on top of ERC20 and include the following five external functions:

 - `sendERC20(uint256 amount, uint256 chainId)(bool)`
-- `sendERC20To(address to, uint256 amount, uint256 chainId)(bool)`
+- `sendERC20(address to, uint256 amount, uint256 chainId)(bool)`
-- `sendERC20To(address to, uint256 amount, uint256 chainId, bytes data)(bool)`
+- `sendERC20(address to, uint256 amount, uint256 chainId, bytes data)(bool)`
 - `finalizeSendERC20(address to, uint256 amount)`
+- `finalizeSendERC20(address to, uint256 amount, bytes data)`

-`sendERC20(uint256 amount, uint256 chainId)` and `sendERC20To(address to, uint256 amount, uint256 chainId)` will burn `amount` tokens and initialize a message to the `L2ToL2CrossChainMessenger` to mint the `amount` in the target address at `chainId`. `sendERC20To(address to, uint256 amount, uint256 chainId, bytes data)` will do the same, but also include a message.
+`sendERC20(uint256 amount, uint256 chainId)` and `sendERC20To(address to, uint256 amount, uint256 chainId)` will burn `amount` tokens and initialize a message to the `L2ToL2CrossChainMessenger` to mint the `amount` in the target address at `chainId`. `sendERC20(address to, uint256 amount, uint256 chainId, bytes data)` will do the same, but also include a message.

-`finalizeSendERC20(address to, uint256 amount)` will process incoming messages from the `L2ToL2CrossChainMessenger` initiated from the same token on a different `chainId` and mint `amount` to the `to` address.
+`finalizeSendERC20(address to, uint256 amount)` will process incoming messages from the `L2ToL2CrossChainMessenger` initiated from the same token on a different `chainId` and mint `amount` to the `to` address. `finalizeSendERC20(address to, uint256 amount, bytes data)` will do the same, but include an external call to address `to` with `data`.

 An example implementation that depends on deterministic deployments across chains for security is provided.
 This construction builds on top of the [L2ToL2CrossDomainMessenger][l2-to-l2]